 OFM State HR is launching the Lunch and Learn series, monthly hour-long sessions that will provide training and resources to state agency human resources staff.
 With these sessions, we aim to promote collaboration and learning within the state’s human resources community.

 During July and August 2017 Statewide IT Position Evaluation teams evaluated over 4,000 IT position descriptions for placement in the new IT classification structure.
 The project team is currently working with agency and institution HR offices to validate the initial evaluation results.
 Additionally, scheduling of evaluations is in process for a number of positions that did not go through the evaluation process conducted during the formal evaluation sessions this summer.

 The state is implementing a new information technology (IT) professional/technical classification and compensation structure.
-This means that all state agency and higher education classified IT positions, and some Washington Management Service IT positions, will be evaluated for allocation into the new structure.
+This means that all state agency and higher education classified IT positions, and some Washington Management Service IT positions, have been evaluated for allocation into the new structure.
 The new structure goes into effect July 1, 2019.